Download a printable copy of our JANUARY Gardening “To-Do” Checklist.

 - Plan for spring seeding now.
 Here’s how to check your last year’s seeds to see if they’re still viable: Place 10 seeds between moistened paper towels, roll up the towel and place it in a plastic bag.
 Put the bag on top of the refrigerator or other warm location and check after 5-7 days to see what percentage has germinated.
 Discard seed lots with less than 75% germination.

 - Get your seed-starting gear in order.
-Lights working?
+Grow Lights working?

 - By mid-January, seeds will be in stock.
 Buy them early, before the supplies dwindle.